BMW N63 Engine Variants

 N63/S63 Engine Problems

-It was in 2015 when Road & Track magazine first shone a spotlight on one of the N63's major defects: battery drain.
+It was in 2015 when Road & Track magazine first put a spotlight on a major N63 defect: battery drain.
 That article (click here to view), was only the tip of the iceberg as more small and large problems began to reveal themselves.
 BMW stepped in early with a comprehensive Customer Care Package and extended warranties as well as made running changes during production to address flaws.
 The list below is in no particular order.

 N63 Problem #1: Cracked Spark Plugs